QuChunhe/study/Database.md

 [170]

 Ideally, you should run incremental repairs every day and a full repair less frequently, like every month, unless you believe you need to do it more often.

+[p183]

+Tip The Murmur3Partitioner is 3-5 times faster in performance than the RandomPartitioner.

+[185]
+The choice of a snitch affects where Cassandra places replicas.
+The purpose of a snitch is to route requests efficiently and to distribute replicas evenly.

+DataStax recommends GossipingPropertyFileSnitch for production usage.